dmntk/dmntk/README.md

 ## Quick example

 Create a file named **ex1.ctx**.
-Copy text shown below and save in this file.
+Copy text shown below and save.

-This is the evaluation context of the `FEEL` expression (empty in this case).
+This is the evaluation context (empty in this case).

 ```text
 {}
 ```

 Create a file named **ex1.feel**.
-Copy text shown below and save in this file.
+Copy text shown below and save.

-This is the evaluated `FEEL` expression (addition).
+This is the evaluated `FEEL` expression.

 ```text
 1 + 2
 ```

-Evaluate the `FEEL` expression:
+Evaluate the expression:

 ```shell
 # dmntk efl ex1.ctx ex1.feel